Gemas

-Platforms of the new Gemas station.

 Gemas (Negeri Sembilan Malay: Gomeh) is a small town and a mukim (township) in Tampin District, Negeri Sembilan, Malaysia, near the Negeri Sembilan-Johor state border.
 It is 101 km southeast of Seremban, the state capital city, and 32 km north of Segamat, Johor.

 Gemas is at the railway junction between the Malaysian west and east coast rail lines.

 Demographics

 Malays make up the majority of the population at 83% followed by the Chinese 8%, Indians at 5% and others 4%.

-Gemencheh Bridge during Battle of Malaya
+Gemencheh Bridge during the Battle of Malaya

 Gemencheh Bridge (middle distance) in 1945.

 During the Battle of Malaya in the Second World War, Gemencheh Bridge near Gemas was the site of a fierce battle between the Imperial Japanese Army and the 2/30th Battalion, 8th Division, Australian Imperial Force (AIF).
 Commanding Officer of the Battalion was Lieutenant Colonel Frederick "Black Jack" Galleghan.
 Gemencheh Bridge was a bridge over the Kelamah River (Sungai Kelamah in Malay) that connected Gemas with the larger neighbouring town of Tampin.
 The Japanese had passed through Tampin and needed to cross the bridge to reach Gemas.

 On 14 January 1942, "B" Company of the 2/30th Battalion, launched an ambush against the Japanese in the hope of preventing them from advancing further south.
 As the advancing Japanese soldiers passed by the ambush site, the bridge was blown.
 The battle following the ambush, and a further battle closer to Gemas, lasted two days.
 It ended with the Australian withdrawal through Gemas to Fort Rose Estate.

 Four days later, another encounter between Japanese and Allied soldiers took place near Parit Sulong during the Battle of Malaya.
 Allied troops, including the Australian 2/19th and 2/29th Battalions, were surrounded and routed there.

 A memorial to Australians killed there is by the site of the destroyed Gemencheh Bridge in Federal Route 1.